mahaV503/CSAW-HackML-using-Neural-Cleanse/README.md

 https://drive.google.com/drive/folders/1mf9UHHPq6tg8kZGlFTrFpCJfkg4zhWiB?usp=sharing

-Add this google drive folder to your Drive and follow the Notebook snippets, In the google Drive folder you can check results in results= and repaired-networks.
+Add this google drive folder to your Drive and follow the Notebook snippets, In the google Drive folder you can check results in
+* results folder
+* repaired-networks folder

 There are similar kinda folders (results_we_got and repaired-networks_we_got) in which you can see the results we got..